dikortis/LetsTalkETC/Episodes/Episode_15.md

-engineer you didn't have to show any calculations when you made your steam boiler but if one blows up it's like a bomb I mean it will it will kill people and destroy buildings and I think with salt with software we're kind of in that pre regulation environment yeah you're right anyone anyone can just and and what happened with the engineers was that after enough boilers blew up and killed enough people the government stepped in and said look this isn't we can't do we can't carry on like this this is crazy we need to we need to regulate the engineering profession so they're not so beholden to commercial pressures we need to say well you know
+engineer you didn't have to show any calculations when you made your steam boiler but if one blows up it's like a bomb I mean it will kill people and destroy buildings and I think with salt with software we're kind of in that pre regulation environment you're right anyone can just and what happened with the engineers was that after enough boilers blew up and killed enough people the government stepped in and said look this isn't we can't do we can't carry on like this is crazy we need to regulate the engineering profession so they're not so beholden to commercial pressures we need to say well you know